Tulsa Tornado's

 The Tulsa Tornado's were a professional outdoor soccer team from Tulsa, Oklahoma.
 They played in the 2nd division United Soccer League during the partially completed 1985 season.

 The team was created when the owner of the Oklahoma City Stampede, David Fraser, announced that he was moving the franchise to Tulsa and changing their name in December 1984.
+Their new name (containing an incorrect apostrophe) referred to city's location in Tornado Alley.
 The previous September, the North American Soccer League's Tulsa Roughnecks had announced that they were folding, and Fraser may have been hoping to take advantage of a fairly well-established fanbase that had enjoyed a championship run just one year prior.
 Before the team could begin playing in Tulsa, though, the situation for the team and the league changed drastically.
-Virtually all of the teams in the one-year-old USL had lost money in 1984, and most of them failed to post a performance bond to guarantee their return for 1985.
+All of the franchises in the one-year-old USL had lost money in 1984, and most of them failed to post a performance bond to guarantee their return for 1985.
 In February a last-ditch set of USL/NASL merger discussions that hoped to bring a financial boost to the USL and a boost in membership to the flagging NASL ended without an agreement.
 In short order the NASL announced that there would be no 1985 season, and six of the nine USL teams either ended operations or withdrew from the league.
 Only the Dallas Americans, South Florida Sun, and the expansion El Paso/Juarez Gamecocks, joined Tulsa to attempt the upcoming season.
-Further compounding the challenges of attracting fans and sponsors in a new town on short notice, the Roughnecks' former general manager, Noel Lemon, announced in January that he had been authorized to revive the Roughnecks for the 1985 NASL season.
-When the NASL was unable to get enough teams on board and cancelled the 1985 season, the Roughnecks put together a 20-game exhibition schedule that was to start in the same month as the USL season, leaving the city of Tulsa with two hastily assembled and underfunded clubs competing for the attention of the town's soccer fans.
+Further compounding the challenges of attracting fans and sponsors in a new town on short notice, the Roughnecks' former general manager, Noel Lemon, announced in January that he had been authorized to use the Roughnecks name for a new squad that he was assembling for the 1985 NASL season.
+When the NASL cancelled the 1985 season, the Roughnecks put together a 20-game exhibition schedule that was to start in the same month as the USL season, leaving the relatively small city of Tulsa with two hastily assembled and underfunded clubs competing for the attention of the town's soccer fans.